EvanHuang7/ai-tools/README.md

 docker ps
 ```

-4. Deploy app by running app containers with docker-compose file (Use minimal VM CPU and memory)
+5. Deploy app by running app containers with docker-compose file (Use minimal VM CPU and memory)

+🚨🚨🚨 Important: The **⭐ Set up GCP services access for app** subsection is required to be finished before starting this step

 - Create a folder